brian-mcnamara/plugin_uploader/README.md

 as long as the since-build and until-build don't overlap.
 This is available since IDEA version 193.2956.37 (2019.3) which added entry-filtering using since and until build on each entry.

-The gradle plugin will check if the current upload, or an existing entry on the repository, has a since-build set before 193.2956.37, which prevents multiple entries from being added to ensure compatibility for the older IDEA versions.
+The gradle plugin will check if the current upload, or an existing entry on the repository, has a since-build set before 193.2956.37 (or is not set), which prevents multiple entries from being added to ensure compatibility for the older IDEA versions.

 Otherwise, multi-versioning is enabled which will update an existing entry if the since-build matches otherwise